andrewhzy/test-automation/test-automation-architecture.md

 ## Security Considerations
 - All API calls are authenticated through SSO
-- Authorization checks at multiple levels
+- Authorization checks at multiple levels:
-- Rate limiting to prevent abuse
-- Audit logging for all test requests
+  - requester is in the allowlist
-- Secure storage of user credentials and tokens
+  - test user and questions are in respective allowlists

-## Scalability Considerations
-- Concurrent execution of tests for multiple users
-- Queue management for large test requests
-- Result streaming for real-time progress updates
-- Database optimization for result storage
-- Caching of frequently used configurations

-## Error Handling
-- Graceful handling of Glean API failures
-- Retry mechanisms with exponential backoff
-- Partial result collection if some tests fail
-- Clear error messages for authorization failures
-- Timeout handling for long-running tests